Exploring the limit of the Lattice-Bisognano-Wichmann form describing the Entanglement Hamiltonian: A quantum Monte Carlo study: Replicated reduced density matrix and the imaginary-time correlations

+if the LBW-EH provides a complete description of the exact-EH and the correct overall prefactor is used, then the slope ratio given by the right-hand side of Eq.~\eqref{eq:fitting} should be unity.

+In practice, the overall prefactor is not known a priori, but we can simulate LBW-EH with a fixed convention for this prefactor, and then determine the missing rescaling factor by comparing the large-$\tau$ behavior of the two logarithmic correlation functions, according to Eq.~\eqref{eq:fitting}.

-which allows us to extract the unknown $\epsilon_{EH}$ of the LBW-EH.
-Practically, as the imaginary-time correlation function decays very fast, we can approximately compare the two logarithmic correlation function in a larger $\tau$ regime if a linear relation is observed.
+Practically, as the imaginary-time correlation function decays very fast, we compare the two logarithmic correlation functions in the larger-$\tau$ regime where a clear linear relation is observed.
+In our QMC implementation, the factor $2\pi$ has already been included in $\tilde{H}_A$.
+Therefore, with the convention $\epsilon_{\mathrm{EH}}=2\pi/v$, Eq.~\eqref{eq:fitting} yields the sound velocity $v$ directly.
+Once $v$ is obtained, the physical LBW scale $\epsilon_{\mathrm{EH}}$ follows immediately from Eq.~\eqref{eq:beta_EH}.

+We remark that we specifically focus on the boundary-adjacent region because it typically carries the dominant contribution to the imaginary-time signal and therefore provides the cleanest and most stable input for extracting the overall LBW scale from the large-$\tau$ decay.
+While operators close to the boundary may in principle be more sensitive to short-distance (UV) lattice effects, correlators further away are often substantially weaker and exhibit noisier large-$\tau$ behavior, making the scale extraction less reliable in practice.